-- i) Client A and Client B agree on the details of the trade including contract, quantity and price. - ii) Both clients will then inform their respective brokers on the agreed trade. - iii) Brokers will report the pending NLT to the Exchange by submitting the NLT Facility Trade Registration form to Exchange Operations (EO). - iv) EO will submit NLT Facility Trade Registration form to Market Surveillance (MS) for positions verification of the parties to the NLT.
+- i) Client A and Client B agree on the details of the trade including contract, quantity and price. - Both clients will then inform their respective brokers on the agreed trade. - iii) Brokers will report the pending NLT to the Exchange by submitting the NLT Facility Trade Registration form to Exchange Operations (EO).

-- v) Once the NLT trade has been verified by MS, EO will forward to Risk Management for risk evaluation and subsequently to Clearing and Settlement Operations to register the NLT trade in the clearing system. - vi) EO will then proceed to broadcast the transaction to the market via messaging/email.
+- iv) EO will submit the NLT Facility Trade Registration form to Risk Management for risk evaluation and subsequently to Clearing and Settlement Operations to register the NLT in the clearing system. - v) EO will then proceed to broadcast the transaction to the market via messaging/email.